-The second half of the Industrial Mixer Handbook goes into the specifics of the machines themselves.
-You'll learn about the categories for customization along with an illustration of the parts you can customize for each mixer.
+Given the cost and lifetime of industrial mixers, most food processors want to get a detailed education on their options before making a purchase.
+This part of the guide is designed to walk you through the major considerations when choosing a mixer in general, and also walks through other verticals.
+You'll also learn about the categories for customization along with an illustration of the parts you can customize for each mixer.
 We'll then discuss how to think about the inflow and outflow for mixers and give an overview of continuous versus batch mixing.